(Photo Credits: SVG file Dlloyd based on Monica Helms design, Public domain, via Wikimedia Commons)

-Today—March 31, 2019—is the 10th International Transgender Day of Visibility founded by Rachel Crandall, a Michigan-based transgender activist, in 2009.
-It’s an annual observance dedicated to celebrating transgender people worldwide “and the courage it takes to live openly and authentically” while at the same time, highlighting the discrimination that they continue to face.
+This year marks the 13th year since the Transgender Day of Visibility (TDoV) was founded by Rachel Crandall, a Michigan-based transgender activist.
+First celebrated in March 31, 2009—TDoV is an annual observance dedicated to celebrating transgender people worldwide to “celebrate transgender and non-binary people around the globe and acknowledge the determination it takes to live openly and authentically.”
+At the same time, TDoV aims to highlight the discrimination that they continue to face.

 But how does one support or participate in Transgender Day of Visibility (TDoV)?
 We’ve listed some ways for you:

 - Talk about why they need more visibility.
 Blog, tweet, spread awareness by writing about the celebration and the transgender community on social media.

 - Support organizations that promote trans equality by donating or volunteering.
 Click here for the list of organizations that you can support.

 - Attend local Transgender Day of Visibility events, whether online through Zoom or face-to-face.